VasulenkoIllia/contract-editor/README.md

 ## Installation and Setup

 ### Prerequisites
-- Node.js (v14 or later)
+- Node.js (v14 or later) - only needed for local development
-- npm or yarn
+- npm or yarn - only needed for local development
-- Docker and Docker Compose (for database deployment)
+- Docker and Docker Compose (for full application deployment)

-For Docker-based setup instructions, see [DOCKER.md](DOCKER.md)
+For Docker-based setup instructions, see [DOCKER.md](DOCKER.md).
+This is the recommended way to run the application.

 ### Backend Setup
 1. Navigate to the backend directory: